Mrs Brown’s Boys, 2011

 We’ve said many a time, that in this day of reality TV and the race for the next big comedy, it’s very rare for a real gem that is likely to keep audiences laughing for generations to come to appear.
-However that is exactly what Mrs Brown’s Boys is, a true classic that will keep us laughing for many years, we hope.
+However that is exactly what Mrs Brown’s Boys is, a true classic that will keep us laughing for many years.

 The characters in Mrs Brown’s Boys originated in a series of books written by Brendan O’Carroll in the late 1990s and early 2000s.